≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-According to Tesla, they are built with an industrial-grade high-speed charger designed specifically to recharge a Tesla electric vehicle at a significant speed faster than other charging options.
+Tesla’s Supercharger stations are equipped with industrial-grade high-speed chargers, specifically designed to recharge a Tesla electric vehicle significantly faster than other charging options.

 Tesla's mobile service fleet numbers